plusserver/docs/content/en/compute/pluscloudopen/tutorials/octaviametrics/_index.md

 ![Screenshot Datasource](grafana-choose-datasource.png)

-After this please import the dashboard with clik on "Import":
+After this please import the dashboard with click on "Import":

 ![Screenshot "Import"](./grafana-clickimport.png)